kbowden1800/bouncing-box/README.md

-    var position;       // reference for the x-coordinate of our box var points;         // reference for the points displayed on the box var speed;          // reference for how fast the box moves
+    var position;       // reference for the x-coordinate of our box var points;         // reference for the points displayed on the box var speed;          // reference for how fast the box moves var direction       // reference for the direction the box is moving: 1 means right, -1 means left

     position = 0;
     points = 0;
     speed = 10;
+    direction = 1;

 These values will continuously be recalculated throughout our program.
 We will be using the following jQuery functions to make use of these changing variables.
 Add them below your new variables: